 We are most grateful to Mr Ian Woolf for sending us the above photo, taken by himself.

-See also bellow two photos, also kindly sent to us by Mr Woolf in March 2014, which show the location of the bust in the Albert Ier Gardens in the past and at present.
-The photos speak for themselves.
+See also below two photos, also kindly sent to us by Mr Woolf in March 2014, which show the location of the bust in the Albert Ier Gardens in the past and at present.

 BEFORE — AFTER